code-lab-org/tatc/tatc/docs/API Reference/index.rst

 API REFERENCE
 =============

-The following API reference details information on the classes and functions contained within core TAT-C library.
+Below is the table of contents for the four core TAT-C modules.
+"Schemas" contains information on the TAT-C object schemas, "Generation" contains information on geospatial cell and point generation functions, and "Analysis" contains information on the TAT-C core analysis functions.

 .. toctree::